 State courts research has become an amalgamation of attitudinalism and strategic choice within the judicial subfield, and of institutional and behavioralism within political science more broadly.
-Foundational works by Dubois, Glick, Baum, and others provided early insights into how electoral competition and institutional contexts could shape the selection of state judges and voters' perceptions of the process.
+Foundational works provided early insights into how electoral competition and institutional contexts could shape the selection of state judges and voters' perceptions of the process.
 Scholarly understanding of the state courts has come a long way since its origins as a mere off-shoot of federal courts work.
+By the 2000s, state courts research was increasingly published in the top political science journals and primary conferences in the discipline included state courts panels where prior they were infrequent.
+The founding of SPPQ in 2001 opened a new venue for state courts research and has played a significant role ever since with 50 law and courts articles since its founding.